FDA Approves First-of-Its-Kind Stroke Rehabilitation System

 SILVER SPRING, Md., Aug.
-27, 2021 /PRNewswire/ -- The U.S. Food and Drug Administration today approved the MicroTransponder Vivistim Paired VNS System (Vivistim System), a first-of-its-kind, drug-free rehabilitation system intended to treat moderate to severe upper extremity motor deficits associated with chronic ischemic stroke—a stroke caused by a blockage of blood flow to the brain with long-lasting symptoms—using vagus nerve stimulation (VNS).
+27, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The U.S. Food and Drug Administration today approved the MicroTransponder Vivistim Paired VNS System (Vivistim System), a first-of-its-kind, drug-free rehabilitation system intended to treat moderate to severe upper extremity motor deficits associated with chronic ischemic stroke—a stroke caused by a blockage of blood flow to the brain with long-lasting symptoms—using vagus nerve stimulation (VNS).

 "People who have lost mobility in their hands and arms due to ischemic stroke are often limited in their treatment options for regaining motor function," said Christopher M. Loftus, M.D., acting director of the FDA's Center for Devices and Radiological Health's Office of Neurological and Physical Medicine Devices.
 "Today's approval of the Vivistim Paired VNS System offers the first stroke rehabilitation option using vagus nerve stimulation.
 Used alongside rehabilitative exercise, this device may offer benefit to those who have lost function in their upper limbs due to ischemic stroke."